 If the 1881 census is anything to go by, the poorhouse stood practically unused — of the six residents, three were staff and the remainder were described as "patients".

 In 1933-4 the Carnegie Foundation set up four hostels to provide accommodation for children attending school in Portree and in Stornoway on Lewis.
 The former Skye poorhouse was taken over converted to become one of these.
 The ground floor was extended and a second storey was added.

 The building is still used as a hostel by Portree High School.

 In 1893, a fever hospital known as the Ross Memorial Hospital was opened near to the poorhouse.
 After its closure, it lay derelict until being refurbished in 1996 as an arts centre.

 In addition to its participation in the Combination, from about 1883, the parish of Portree operated had its own poorhouse or almshouse.
 The establishment was administered by the Parochial Board rather than operating as a statutory poorhouse under the central Board of Supervision.
 In 1904, the property, location unknown, was recorded as being able to house up to 6 men, 6 women, and 10 to 12 children.

-- Highland Council Archives, Highland Archive and Registration Centre, Bught Road, Inverness IV3 5SS, Scotland. - Holdings: General Register of the Poor for Portree parish (1900-29).
+- Highland Archive Service, Bught Road, Inverness IV3 5SS, Scotland. - Holdings: General Register of the Poor for Portree parish (1900-29).

 - Thanks to Hilary van den Berg-Cameron for contributing the poorhouse picture.
 Hilary's grandparents were Matron and Governor of the institution from 1918-28